The Price/Earnings to Growth (PEG) ratio helps investors find growth at a reasonable price.

 Definition of PEG Ratio

 The Price/Earnings to Growth (PEG) Ratio gauges a stock’s valuation by considering its current P/E Ratio relative to its anticipated earnings growth.
-It presents a more dynamic picture than the P/E ratio alone, as it accounts for the future earnings prospects of a company.
+It presents a more dynamic picture than the P/E ratio alone, as it accounts for a company’s future earnings prospects.

 Two key components constitute the PEG Ratio:

-2. Earnings Growth: This is the expected annual growth rate of a company’s earnings over a specific period, typically forecasted for the next 3-5 years.
+- Earnings Growth: The expected annual growth rate of a company’s earnings over a specific period, typically forecast for the next 3-5 years.

 By dividing the P/E ratio by the earnings growth rate, investors get the PEG ratio, which ideally should be below 1 to suggest a stock is undervalued considering its growth prospects.